 A few years ago I discovered a handkerchief made by my Grandmother and given to me by Mother.
 I keep the hanky in a pocket where I can touch it and feel some magic essence of my Grandmother lingering in the handiwork.
 I like to think my Grandmother’s penchant for handiwork and my Mother’s crochet creations ignited the flame that fires my own love of creating handmade gifts and projects.

 When I ‘rediscovered’ the hanky, I decided I wanted to make hankies for my friends and include the story about my Grandmother.
-I spent a while Googling to find the Crinoline Lady crochet pattern.
+I spent a while Googling to find the free Crinoline Lady crochet pattern, I also found several patterns including on Etsy.
 I loved crocheting eight (8) Crinoline Lady motifs to add to the vintage hankies I found in STARS.

 But back to the point about online shopping to avoid being pepper sprayed…